 I’m a broadcast journalist with a particular interest in global, urban music, arts and subculture.
-I’m also a proud Chicagoan (Streeterville resident, Hyde Park raised). #TOWNIE is my local talk show/podcast idea —the scaled-down inverse of #INTLPLAYER, my original music and travel documentary project.
+I’m also a proud Chicagoan (Streeterville resident, Hyde Park raised). #TOWNIE is my idea of a local talk show/podcast/live event series —it’s the scaled-down inverse of #INTLPLAYER, my original music and travel documentary project.
 My ten-plus years of professional TV/media experience were preceded by an extensive urban arts background (I liken my transition to that of a sports journalist who’s a former athlete).
 I refer to myself as a “media hustler”, to honor the sensibilities and insights I’ve brought with me, especially the knack for creative self-branding and reinvention, and the tenacity to overcome barriers to participation and excellence.

 I embrace the media personality category which I most clearly fit— the “cool uncle”, “true-school” hip-hop elder statesman (like an Ebro Darden, Elliott Wilson or Sway Calloway).
 But I also know my journalistic goals and aesthetics differentiate me from my contemporaries.
 My work at the intersection of journalism, culture and entertainment ranges from mainstream/commercial pop-culture, to more worldly, eclectic content (think pubcasters like the BBC, PBS or PRI).
-Two of my primary influences, Anthony Bourdain and Studs Terkel.
-Both creative hyphenates were beloved for their genius media work (and for their politics, humanity and egalitarianism), but neither were conventional journalists.
+Two of my primary influences are Anthony Bourdain and Studs Terkel.
+Both creative hyphenates were beloved for their genius media work (and for their politics, humanity and egalitarianism), but neither were considered conventional journalists.
 Studs is widely regarded as a historian and Bourdain famously maintained that he was “not a journalist”.

-I met Bourdain in 2013; we discussed achieving a successful media career as a “second act”, the idea of “what is a journalist?” and “who gets the investment and creative freedom to tell [cool] stories?”
+I met Bourdain in 2013 —we discussed achieving a successful media career as a “second act”, the idea of “What is a journalist?” and “Who gets the investment and uninhibited creative freedom to tell cool stories?”
 I mentioned Studs and we agreed that their interviewing and storytelling styles were comparable, and that the key ingredients are curiosity, respect and integrity.
 I call myself a journalist (reporter-presenter-correspondent-producer-documentarian), but whatever the title, I’m really just trying to do similar, good work.
 My #INTLPLAYER is inspired by programs like Bourdain’s Parts Unknown (CNN), Searching For Sound (Red Bull) and Rebel Music (MTV).